BOA VISTA ULTRA TRAIL 2019 - Rules

 The Boa Vista Marathon Club and the Friesian Team reserve exclusive right to the use and dissemination of the Boa Vista Ultra Trail image.

-Competitors entering give permission to the organisers to have the exclusive rights to use their name and image (individual and group) for all matters pertaining to their participation in the Boa Vista Ultra Trail.
+Competitors entering give permission to the organizers to have the exclusive rights to use their name and image (individual and group) for all matters pertaining to their participation in the Boa Vista Ultra Trail.

 All competitors agree to take part in the full knowledge of the risks involved in this kind of competition and assume full responsibility for said risks.